-Negotiations is a film you can interact with in times of restricted movement.
-Restrictions on our movements have given us the opportunity to look on spaces in new ways, letting us investigate places we would normally not look at, at all.
-Locations chosen by the artist are either normally too busy to be able to measure and scrutinise or areas in the midst of the public realm which we normally regard as having little or no significance whatsoever.
+Negotiations is a film you can interact with to recall times of restricted movement during the Covid-19 crisis.
+Restrictions on our movements gave us the opportunity to look on spaces in new ways, letting us investigate places we would normally not consider at all.
+Locations chosen by the artist were either normally too busy to be able to measure and scrutinise or were areas in the midst of the public realm which we would have normally regarded as having little or no significance whatsoever.

-The Hand That Feeds examines the softer power of our non-verbal communication as something that can side-step or transcend bounds of the written word, both in close relationships and in the wider world.
+#lockdownwander examined the softer power of our non-verbal communication as something that can side-step or transcend bounds of the written word, both in close relationships and in the wider world.
 A question of togetherness, of care and of solidarity and how these are and can be expressed through signals and gestures.
-The artist uses images of hands: the gestures they make, and how the hand in cartoon form becomes an image of a person.
+The artist used images of hands: the gestures they make, and how the hand in cartoon form can become an image of a person.

-Balearic Appropriationist Map draws on the artist’s collection of more than one hundred silkscreens of logos of former companies, bars and restaurants in the Balearic Islands of Mallorca and Menorca which were impacted during the global economic downturn of the late 2000s.
-The artist draws parallels with the current global crisis, questioning how our present times might be remembered.
+Balearic Appropriationist Map BAM drew on the artist’s collection of more than one hundred silkscreens of logos collected by the artist of former companies, bars and restaurants in the Balearic Islands of Mallorca and Menorca which were impacted during the global economic downturn of the late 2000s.
+In this commission the artist draws parallels between the economic downturn and the recent global crisis of Covid-19, questioning how these times might be remembered in the future.

-SHOW YOUR TONGUE! – TAKE YOUR PLACE! involves viewers in a quiz-styled game which invites us to present images of ourselves with our tongues out and expect these to be comically manipulated for public display.
-Exhibited images will depend on the answers chosen by those playing but there are no right or wrong answers, more choices at a time when our alternatives have become restricted.
+SHOW YOUR TONGUE!
+TAKE YOUR PLACE! involved viewers in a quiz-styled game which invited us to present images of ourselves with our tongues out and expect these to be comically manipulated for public display.
+Exhibited images depended upon the answers chosen by those playing but there were no right or wrong answers, more choices at a time when our alternatives had become restricted.

-The artists’ projects for Your Place have been realised through the technical support and expertise of Nick Weekes.
+The artists’ projects for Your Place were realised through the technical support and expertise of Nick Weekes.

-Your Place’ is supported by public funding from Arts Council England’s Emergency Response Fund and East Sussex Arts Partnership.
+Your Place’ was supported by public funding from Arts Council England’s Emergency Response Fund and East Sussex Arts Partnership.